Change is coming. I can feel it in the air.

 Sables (French butter cookies) are one of my favorites.
 They’re the kind of cookies you take out of the freezer and defrost when friends drops by for a visit.
 When you’re curled up on the sofa reading a good book, sipping your tea coffee or hot chocolate, sables are a delicious treat.
 Or, when it’s still warm but fall is in the air they travel well.

 Sitting on the steps of this old home, I couldn’t help but wonder what’s in store for this house.
 Homes are like people, really.
 So many have such enormous and unrealized potential.

-It got me thinking about human potential.
-Last weekend, I attended a talk by the co-founder of Nantucket Nectars.
+By the way, last weekend, I attended a talk by the co-founder of Nantucket Nectars.
 He said, “I regularly meet people with fantastic ideas.
 They rarely act on them.”

 What do you think?
 What keeps people from acting on their ideas?
 Why do others go for it?

 Heavy for cookies and soda, I know, but I always enjoy your comments.